UjuAyoku/smart-money/README.md

 **→ Interest Paid**: $211,444 (more than the original loan amount)

-This app helps you calculate the true cost of loans or project investment growth by accounting for compounding.
+This app helps you make smarter financial decisions, whether you are borrowing, investing, or buying a home (by accounting for compounding).

 ## Demo Link